NafisRayan/AI-Voice-Assistant-ST/README.md

 ## Usage

 Run `python assistant.py` to start the virtual assistant.
-Say "Hey Jarvis" or "Jarvis" to activate it.
+Just run it to activate it.
 Other example voice commands:

 - "What time is it?"
 - "Search YouTube for funny videos"
-- "Send an email to john@doe.com"
+- "Send an email to nafisrayan123@gmail.com"
 - "Take a screenshot"

 See the code comments for full documentation of features.